chavezheras/quartz/content/private/Transmediale notes.md

 ---
 ---

-Various projects/concepts/ideas that I found interesting at [[public notes/Transmediale 2023]] .
+Various projects/concepts/ideas that I found interesting at [[Transmediale 2023]] .

 ---